 There is also a Medicare Advantage Disenrollment Period.
 This describes the six weeks between January 1 and February 15 each year.
 At this time, people can drop Part C and return to Original Medicare.
-After that, people who only have Medicare Part A and Part B can also pick up a Part D plan for prescriptions if they need to.
+After that, people who only have Medicare Part A and Part B can also pick up a Medicare Part D plan for prescriptions if they need to.

 Popular Kinds of Texas Medicare Advantage Plans

 In Texas, most Medicare beneficiaries will select from one of these popular kinds of Medicare Advantage plans:

 Health Maintenance Organization HMO plans:

 This popular kind of managed care Medicare Advantage plan requires members to get almost all covered health-care with in-network providers.
 An HMO will also require a primary care doctor to give a referral to a specialist.
 They usually offer lower rates and out-of-pocket costs than other kinds of plans.